-We offer limited boarding for our established patients here at Fairmount Animal Hospital.
-If you are not an established client, please call us.
+We offer limited boarding for established patients with specific medical or care needs that can only be found in a hospital environment.
 We ask your cooperation in making reservations early, especially during holiday weeks, as space tends to fill up quickly.
 We can provide medical services for your pet while they are here.
 We can also trim their nails, express their anal glands and/or give them a bath at your request.
 After making your boarding reservation please fill out our Boarding Sheet online by clicking here: Boarding Intake